Neotibicen tibicen australis (Davis, 1912) aka Southern Swamp Cicada aka Southern Dusky-Winged Cicada.

 - Short Name: N. tibicen australis

 - Common Name: Southern Swamp Cicada, Southern Dusky-Winged Cicada

 - Synonym/Former Name: Tibicen tibicen australis

 - Where it is found: AL, FL, GA, MS, NC, SC, TN, VA

 - Maps: Biogeography of the Cicadas (Hemiptera: Cicadidae) of North America, North of Mexico [PDF]

-- Description: Black, green and brown.
+- Description: Green (emphasis on the green), black and brown.
 Some white pruniosis along sides.
-Patterns of coloration easy to see.
+Patterns of coloration easy to see on mesonotum.

 - Eye Color: black or dark green

-- Pronotal Collar Color: varies, but usually not all back
+- Pronotal Collar Color: varies, but usually all green

 - Identification: Bug Guide